- Voiced by: David Herman

 - Amusing Injuries: In "Steve's Bald" and "Crippleberry"

-- All Love Is Unrequited: Is shown to have a completely one sided crush on Ethel in season 2.
+- All Love Is Unrequited: Is shown to have a completely one sided crush on Ethel all the way.

-- Butt Monkey: To a bigger extent than the other characters of the show, he's constantly subject to painful injuries and humiliation, mostly stemming from something stupid he did.
+- Butt-Monkey: To a bigger extent than the other characters of the show, he's constantly subjected to painful injuries and humiliation, mostly stemming from something stupid he did.

 - Broken Pedestal: Was traumatically exposed to the fact that his childhood idol Flamey The Bear was a drunken, drug addicted hedonistic asshole, though what broke him was when Flamey signed the back of his album ("Flamey the Bear: Jazz in Your Face") with the message, "I had fun fucking your girlfriend.
 Suck my dick, Flamey the Bear" and when Flamey confessed that he had sex with his mother the day he met him at the opening of a Winn-Dixie.